 September 29, 2018 we held the first annual Wildland 52k Ultramarathon.
 Our goal was to donate half of each entry to two non-profit organizations dedicated to the safety, mental and emotional health, and assistance in the event of a tragedy to wildland firefighters, their families and crews.
 I am so excited to share that with the generous support from our sponsors and private donations, we were able to exceed our anticipated $650.00 donation goal and instead split over $2,500 between the Wildland Firefighter Foundation and the Wildland Firefighter Guardian Institute!

-This year, we will split the proceeds between the Eric Marsh Foundation and the Wildland Firefighter Guardian Institute.
-Both organizations were created after the Yarnell Hill tragedy, when 19 of the Granite Mountain Hotshots perished.
+In 2019, we split 100% of the proceeds ($1,096 plus direct donations from runners) between the Eric Marsh Foundation, Wildland Firefighter Guardian Institute; both organizations were created after the Yarnell Hill tragedy, when 19 of the Granite Mountain Hotshots perished.
 The GMH was in the Jemez fighting the Thompson Ridge Fire just weeks before they died; working alongside the La Cueva VFD and USFS Jemez Ranger District fire fighters.
-This is just one small way of showing our gratitude…

 Contact us with questions about the race, entry, volunteering or event sponsorship!!